semestry/.github/.github/ISSUE_TEMPLATE/mytimetable-customer-set-up.md

 Which customer needs to be set up?

-## Applications

-The applications that need to be set up are:

- - MyTimetable web
- - MyTimetable EC / producer/consumer
- - Echo

 ## Tasks

-### MyTimetable

 - [ ] Set the ext.customer string in the main `build.gradle` file to the unique customer id.
 - [ ] Comment out all development config in `config/development/mytimetable-core.properties`.